 Options Settings Comments Pulse With Pulse highlighted, the trigger occurs on pulses that meet the trigger condition (defined by the Source, When and Set Pulse Width options).
-Source CH1 CH2 Select the input source as the trigger signal.
-When = Select the trigger condition.
-Set Pulse Width 20ns to 10.0sec With Set Pulse Width highlighted, set the pulse width.
+Source CH1 CH2 EXT EXT5 Select the input source as the trigger signal.
+When = ≠ < > Select the trigger condition.
+Set Pulse Width 20ns to 10.0sec With Set Pulse Width highlighted by pressing F4, turn the multi-functional knob to set the pulse width.
 Polarity Positive Negative Select to trigger on positive or negative pulses.
 Mode Auto Normal Select the type of trigger.
 The Normal mode is best for most pulse width trigger applications.
-Coupling AC DC Select the components of the trigger signal applied to the trigger circuit.

-HF Reject LF Reject More Switch between submenu pages.
+Coupling AC DC HF Reject LF Reject Select the components of the trigger signal applied to the trigger circuit.
+More Switch between submenu pages.